mpollmeier/gremlin-scala/README.md

 More working examples in [TraversalSpec](https://github.com/mpollmeier/gremlin-scala/blob/master/gremlin-scala/src/test/scala/gremlin/scala/TraversalSpec.scala).

 ### Mapping vertices from/to case classes
 You can save and load case classes as a vertex - implemented with a [blackbox macro](http://docs.scala-lang.org/overviews/macros/blackbox-whitebox.html).

-You can optionally annotate the id and label of your case class.
-Scala's `Option` types will be automatically unwrapped, i.e. a `Some[A]` will be stored as the value of type `A` in the database, or `null` if it's `None`.
+* You can optionally specify the label of your class using `@label`
+* `Option` members will be automatically unwrapped, i.e. a `Some[A]` will be stored as the value of type `A` in the database, or `null` if it's `None`.
 If we wouldn't unwrap it, the database would have to understand Scala's Option type itself.
-The same goes for value classes, i.e. a `case class ShoeSize(value: Int) extends AnyVal` will be stored as an Integer.
+* The same goes for value classes, i.e. a `case class ShoeSize(value: Int) extends AnyVal` will be stored as an Integer.

-Note: your classes must be defined outside the scope where they are being used (e.g. in the code below the class `Example` cannot be inside `object Main`).
+* `List` members will be stored as multi-properties, i.e. Cardinality.list
+* Annotating members with `@id` and `@underlying` will instruct the marshaller to set the element id and/or the underlying element in the class.
 Note: you cannot specify the id when adding a vertex like this.
 Using `@id` only works when retrieving the vertex back from the graph and it therefor must be an `Option`.
+* Your classes must be defined outside the scope where they are being used (e.g. in the code below the class `Example` cannot be inside `object Main`).

 ```scala
 // this does _not_ work in a REPL